ictnlp/Auto-RAG/README.md

 ## Indexes and Corpus Download

 To deploy Auto-RAG, retrieval corpus is required.
-You can download from official [website](https://archive.org/download/enwiki-20181220/enwiki-20181220-pages-articles.xml.bz2) or our processed corpus (uploading soon), and following [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG/blob/main/docs/building-index.md) to build your own index.
+You can download from official [website](https://archive.org/download/enwiki-20181220/enwiki-20181220-pages-articles.xml.bz2) or our processed corpus (which will be uploaded soon), and following [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG/blob/main/docs/building-index.md) to build your own index.

 ## Installation